-How many people with multiple sclerosis (MS) do you think use catheters?
 The Center of Disease Control estimates that there are 400,000 people in the US living with MS, and more than 100,000 of them rely on catheters.
-According to a study done by doctors at the University Hospitals Case Medical Center in Cleveland, more than a quarter of patients with MS have either previously used or currently use catheters.
+According to a study done by doctors at the University Hospital's Case Medical Center in Cleveland, more than a quarter of patients with MS have either previously used or currently use catheters.

-Catheter usage paired with proper medication and regular doctor visits can do a lot to improve urinary health.
-If you'd like to learn more about bladder management for MS patients, visit the National MS Society's website for helpful information and tips on maintaining good urinary health.
+If you'd like to learn more about bladder management for those living with Multiple Sclerosis, visit the National MS Society's website for helpful information and tips on maintaining good urinary health.